Art of Fighting: Games

 Taking place in 1978, Ryo Sakazaki and Robert Garcia set out to find Ryo's sister, Yuri, who has been kidnapped by Mr. Big.
 Mr. Big has taken the girl to entice Takuma Sakazaki, Ryo's father and originator of the fictional form of karate known as Kyokugen Karate ("Extreme style"), and because Ryo refused to work for Big.
 After they defeat Mr. Big, Ryo and Robert face the enigmatic Mr. Karate.
 Art of Fightings story ends with a cliff-hanger; Yuri is about to disclose the true identity of Mr. Karate as their father Takuma.
 Ryo and Robert are the only playable heroes in the single player story mode, although eight of the game's ten fighters are playable by default in the two player versus mode.
 Mr. Big and Mr. Karate can be played in the Neo Geo MVS (arcade) version by reaching their respective stages in the game then having a second player join in, and in the Neo Geo AES (console) version through the use of cheat codes.
-A Sharp X68000 version of Art of Fighting was in development by Magical Company but it went unreleased for unknown reasons.
+A X68000 version of Art of Fighting was in development by Magical Company but it went unreleased for unknown reasons.

-Art of Fighting 2 was in arcades on 3 February 1994.
+Art of Fighting 2 was in arcades on February 3, 1994.
 It involves both new and returning characters competing against each other in the King of Fighters tournament.
 The plot features Ryo Sakazaki and his friends as they work together to take down the mafia host Geese Howard, whose forces manipulated them in the first Art of Fighting game.
 It retains most of the characters from the first Art of Fighting rather than just Ryo and Robert Garcia.
 The gameplay remains faithful to the original Art of Fighting, including Desperation Moves and taunts that are used strategically.
 This game was promoted with The King of Fighters '94 released in the same year by the company.
 It was ported to the Neo Geo AES, Neo Geo CD and Super Famicom.
 It would be later ported as part of the entire Art of Fighting trilogy for more modern consoles.

 Art of Fighting 3: The Path of the Warrior was the first game in the series (and the first SNK fighting game) to use motion capture for its animation, often being noted as some of the best sprite-work SNK has produced.
 It features a new cast of characters with the exception of Ryo and Robert.
 Yuri Sakazaki is seen in the game, but only as a side character in Ryo and Robert's story mode.

 The story switched focus from the Sakazakis to Robert Garcia.
 Robert disappears to search for an old childhood friend, Freia Lawrence, and he tracks her to Glasshill Valley, Mexico.
 Freia is wanted by the game's main antagonist, Tom Wyler, to complete a powerful elixir that was created by his and Freia's fathers.